tapdata/tapdata-docs/docs/prerequisites/oracle.md

 ### Test Results

 The performance tests covered both full and incremental data read/write operations.
-The results are as follows, which are indicative of this specific environment and not the performance limits of Atlas-View
+The results are as follows, which are indicative of this specific environment and not the performance limits of TapView

 | **Category**                     | **Records Processed Per Second (RPS)** | **Remarks**                                    |
 | -------------------------------- | -------------------------------------- | ---------------------------------------------- |